cslarsen/crianza/README.rst

 Crianza also includes a work-in-progress native CPython bytecode compiler.
 It's currently incomplete, with correct support of only simple instructions.

-Furthermore, it uses the BytePlay package, which works for Python 2.x only.
+Furthermore, it uses the `byteplay module
+<https://pypi.python.org/pypi/byteplay/0.2>`_, which works for Python 2.x only.
 In time, I plan to support all instructions and the Python 3.x series.

 To test it, you can do::